-Fine the second s

 Get the 25 volumes now, while you can.
-Every American has got to have a set of Mark Twain in his home.
+Every while you can.
+Ever American has got thave a set of Mark Twain in his home.
 Get yours now and save money.
-Your children N. Y.
+HARPER & BROTHERS Franklyn, Sq., N. Y.

-xour children /

-want Mark /

-Twain.
-You

-want him. / Send me, all charges

-Send this / prepaid, a set of Mark
+Your children want Mark Mark Twain.
+You want him.
+Send this coupon today-now - while Send me, all charges prepaid, a set of Mark Twain's works in twenhim. to.

-Schu this /

-coupon today-now / ty-five volumes, illus-

-- while / trated, bound in handyou are / some green cloth, stamped

-looking / in gold, and untrimmed

-at it. / edges.
-If not satisfactory,

-I will return them at your expense.
-Otherwise I will send

-you \$1.00 within 5 days and \$2.00

-a month for 14 months, thus getting the benefit of your half-price

-/ sale.
+Twain's works in twenty-five volumes, illustrated, bound in handsome green cloth, stamped in gold, and untrimmed edges.
+If not satisfactory, I will return them at your expense.
+Otherwise I will send you \$1.00 within 5 days and \$2.00 a month for the months thus get you are looking at it. a month for 14 months, thus get-ting the benefit of your half-price sale.
 Sales Agent

-/ Name

-/ Address